 Riffles

 Shallow, fast water tumbling over rocks.
-Riffles oxygenate the stream and hold aquatic insects.
-Fish don’t typically hold in riffles but feed in the transition zones where riffles slow into runs.
-Cast to the tail of the riffle and let your presentation drift into deeper water.
+Riffles oxygenate the stream and hold aquatic insects — the foundation of the trout food chain.
+Fish don’t typically hold in riffles themselves, but they stack up in the transition zones where riffles slow into runs.
+Cast to the tail of the riffle and let your presentation drift into the deeper water below.
+That transition zone is money.

 Runs

 Smooth, moderately fast water between riffles and pools.
-Runs are the highway of the stream—fish travel through and often feed here.
-Uniform depth makes runs easier to fish than broken water.
-Nymph the bottom or swing wet flies through the run.
+Runs are the highways of the stream — fish travel through and often stop to feed here.
+That’s what makes runs endearing to us stream anglers — they’re easier to read and fish than broken water, with enough current to drift nymphs naturally and enough depth to hold quality fish.
+Nymph the bottom or swing wet flies through runs on days when nothing else is working.

 Pools

 The deepest, slowest sections.
 Pools hold the biggest fish.
-Target three zones:
+I target three distinct zones:

-- Head of pool: Where fast water enters.
-Active feeders position here for first access to drifting food.
+- Head of pool: Where fast water pours in.
+This is where the most aggressive, actively feeding fish position for first crack at drifting food.

 - Tailout: Where water shallows and speeds up before the next riffle.
-Often overlooked but productive, especially in morning and evening.
+Probably should have led with this section, honestly — tailouts are consistently overlooked by most anglers, but they’re productive, especially in morning and evening when fish slide into shallower water to feed.

 Eddies

-Current reverses behind rocks, logs, or points, creating circular flow.
-Eddies collect floating debris—and the insects, nymphs, and baitfish that come with it.
-Fish the seam where main current meets the eddy.
+Current reverses behind rocks, logs, or points, creating circular flow patterns.
+Eddies collect floating debris — and with it, insects, nymphs, and baitfish.
+Fish the seam where the main current meets the eddy.
+That line where moving water hits still water concentrates food like a conveyor belt, and fish know it.

 Undercut Banks